Qiraht/Linux-Mint-20.x-Script/README.md

 * Add PPA Repository
 * Debloat Apps
 * Install Apps
-* Install Utility
+* Utility
     - Git Config
-    - Install Epson L210 Scanner Driver
+    - Epson L210 Scanner Driver

 ## How To Use
 You can use this repo by cloning this repository to your machine and start using all the script you needed